 - Qualifies for $1000 scholarship applied their Sophomore year (2nd year)

-- Qualifies for a renewable $1000 scholarship just for visiting Calvin University in 2023
+- Qualifies for the $1000 visit grant from Calvin University in 2023

 -